srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 RU
 ===

 For this tutorial you can use every of the RUs supported by the srsRAN.
-You can find a list of supported RUs in the srsRAN documentation.

-TODO: Add link to supported RUs
+For more information on supported O-RUs, see :ref:`this section <hw_integration>` of the RU tutorial.

 5G Core
 =======